-The spokesperson on a matter will generally open the debate, after which speakers will be called upon in the same order as they have caught the President's eye.
-In the event of simultaneous requests, the President decides who may speak first.
-If the parliamentary party groups have submitted to the President, through the Storting's administration, the names of Members who wish to take part in the debate, the President may on this basis establish the order of speakers.
+The spokesperson on a matter will generally open the debate.
+After this, speakers will be called upon in the same order as they have caught the President's eye, though taking into account the size of the parliamentary party groups when determining the order of speakers.
+One speaker from each parliamentary party group shall normally be first on the list of speakers.
+In the event of simultaneous requests, the President decides who shall speak first.
+If the parliamentary party groups have submitted to the President, through the Storting's administration, the names of Members who wish to take part in the debate, the President may on this basis set up the order of speakers.
 One speaker from each parliamentary party group shall head the list of speakers.